CortexIntelligentAutomation/docs/content/en/docs/2024.9/Reference/Concepts/fundamentals/flows/what-is-a-flow.md

 Causes the [flow execution][] to branch, dependent on a condition.

-* Icon on block indicates type of condition causing branching
 * See [Decision Blocks][Decision Blocks]

 ### Workspace blocks

 Contains grouped flow logic.

-* The turndown on the top-right of the icon indicates it contains a [workspace][], which can be opened by double-clicking the icon
 * See [Workspace][Workspace Block] block

 ### End Flow block